How to Plug a Treadmill Into an Extension Cord?

 You can purchase a grounding adapter if you don’t have a three-pronged grounded outlet.
 This will help protect you from electrical shocks in case something goes wrong.

 Always use a grounded three-prong extension cord when plugging in your treadmill.
 A two-prong extension cord will not provide the necessary grounding, which could lead to an electrical shock.
-You can also purchase a ground fault circuit interrupter (GFCI) outlet to further reduce the risk of electric shock.
+You can also purchase a ground fault circuit interrupter (GFCI) outlet to reduce the risk of electric shock further.